deartc/FitBitLit/README.md

 # FitBitLit
 This is a  project named FitBitLit.
 I want to use the project to compare various exercises.
 I plan on  a Kaggle file as data used for calories burnt.
+I plan on using colab to display the features in Section 1 of the project.
 I plan to use Fitbit device and download the data.
 I started using downloads from my fitbit charge 4.
 Although those are my ultimate goals,  I might have to limit my class project due to time constraints and specific class requirenments.
 I plan on expanding it later after the course ends.

 Packages/Software:
 I  plan on using Windows, SQL,Kaggle data, Colab, and Tableau, Jupyter, Anacoda, Excel and Spyder.